johnmiko/Cribbage/README.md

 # Cribbage
 This project contains the code for Cribbage as a reinforcement learning problem.

+Note: The agents LinearB, NonLinearB, DeepPeg, and Myrmidon have been deleted since they have consistently underperformed

 ## To get right into it
 The agents are: Myrmidon.py, Monty.py, Monty2.py, Perceptron.py, and PlayerRandom.py